KIMB-technologies/KIMB-Forms-Project/INSTALL.md

 		- `urlrewrite`, enable URL-Rewriting if set up
 		- `texts.*`, change the texts a user has to check before he can participate
 			- or disable them
+		- `newpollmailto`, give your admin email adress, you will be informed when a poll is created
 	- the file:
 ```javascript
 {